luphoria/graim/README.md

 matrix &lt;=&gt; discord moderation with the power of matrix-appservice-discord

 ## Social
-graim's website is viewable at https://gra.im.
+graim's website is viewable at [gra.im](https://gra.im).
 You can join the graim [Matrix space](https://matrix.to/#/#graim:matrix.org) as well as the [Discord server](https://discord.gg/MV7fDb4AKy). *the main matrix room is @ [#graim-general:matrix.org](https://matrix.to/#/#graim-general:matrix.org)

 ## Configure/Install
 Check out the [configuration guide](./setup.md).

 ## TODOs
- - LOTS OF BUG FIXING!
+- Bug fixing
+- Better guides

 ## Features
 - Kick
 - Ban + unban
 - Mute
+- Strike system
+- Automatically log moderation history
 - Discord moderators may use `whosent` to discover what matrix user is behind a Discord message
 - Userinfo command
 - moderation syncs across rooms